- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to properly configure the power management settings of the NAS device.
 This includes setting appropriate schedules, disabling aggressive power-saving features during critical operations, and ensuring that the NAS remains powered on during important processes like RAID rebuilds.
 Regular backups of the data stored on the NAS are also crucial to minimize the impact of any potential data loss.

-Although NAS TeraStation TS-8VH16TL/R6 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS-8VH16TL/R6 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -